vechain/thor/docs/hosting-a-node.md

 ### Admin

-Admin is used to allow privilidged actions to the node by the administrator.
-Currently is supports changing the logger's verbosity at runtime.
+Admin is used to allow privileged actions to the node by the administrator.
+Currently it supports changing the logger's verbosity at runtime.

 Admin is not enabled in nodes by default.
 It's possible to enable it by setting  `--enable-admin`.
 Once enabled, an Admin server is available at `localhost:2113/admin` with the following capabilities: